Course Outline

 Audience

-• Human resources professionals and compensation specialists for government
+• Human resources professionals and compensation specialists in government agencies

-• Consultants supporting human resources strategy or compliance in Mexico
+• Consultants supporting human resources strategy or compliance for government organizations in Mexico

 14 Hours